agiacalone/cecs-478-lab-pgp/README.md

 If you get anything else from me other than a *PGP encrypted message*, you are **not done**.
 Likely, you have an error somewhere in the process which must be corrected.

-Once you have completed my final instruction, you are done with the assignment.
+Once you have completed my final instruction inside of that PGP encrypted message, you are done with the assignment.

 ### Two Common Issues From Past Assignments
 * Not including your PGP signature in the message (not the public key, the *signature*)